kanisterio/kanister/docs/architecture.rst

   }

-- ``Storage`` field in the ``RepositoryServerSpec`` contains the location details where the kopia repository is created
+- ``Storage`` field in the ``RepositoryServerSpec`` contains the location details where the Kopia repository is created

 .. code-block:: go
   :linenos: